-Marriage is truly the foundation to civilization and moral society.
-Again, the fight for a Christian standard for marriage is essential to the survival of the United States and its prosperity.
-In light of the recent article from the Pew Research Center, “The Decline of Marriage and the Rise of New Families,” the media has presented that most Americans find marriage to be “obsolete,” and yet the Pew Research Center refutes this twisting by stating, “When the World Values Survey posed a similar question in 2006 that used a more starkly worded formulation (‘Marriage is an outdated institution—agree or disagree?’), just 13% of American respondents agreed.”
+Marriage is truly the foundation of civilization and moral society.
+The fight for a Christian standard for marriage is essential to the survival of the United States and its prosperity.
+In light of the recent article from the Pew Research Center, “The Decline of Marriage and the Rise of New Families,” the media has presented that most Americans find marriage to be “obsolete,” yet the Pew Research Center refutes this by stating, “When the World Values Survey posed a similar question in 2006 that used a more starkly worded formulation (‘Marriage is an outdated institution—agree or disagree?’), just 13% of American respondents agreed.”
 There’s a war being waged upon marriage, and either the media is too blind and foolish to counter this or they’re fighting against marriage.

 “But know this, that in the last days perilous times will come: For people will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, having a form of godliness but denying its power.
 And from such people turn away!”
 (2 Tim 3:1–5)